w3f/polkadot-wiki/docs/learn/learn-governance.md

 Referenda are simple, inclusive, stake-based voting schemes.
-Each referendum has a specific *proposal* associated with it that takes the form of a privileged function call in the runtime (that includes the most powerful call: `set_code`, which can switch out the entire code of the runtime, achieving what would otherwise require a "hard fork").
+Each referendum has a specific *proposal* associated with it that takes the form of a privileged function call in the runtime (that includes the most powerful call: `set_code`, which can switch out the entire code of the runtime, achieving what would otherwise require a "[hard fork](./../general/glossary#hard-fork)").

-Referenda are discrete events, have a fixed period where voting happens, and then are tallied and the function call is made if the vote is approved.
+Referenda are discrete events that have a fixed voting period.
+When the voting period ends and the votes are tallied, the function call (`set_code`) is made if the vote is approved.
 Referenda are always binary; your only options in voting are "aye", "nay", or abstaining entirely.

 Referenda can be started in one of several ways:

-- Publicly submitted proposals;
+1. Publicly submitted proposals;
-- Proposals submitted by the council, either through a majority or unanimously;
+2. Proposals submitted by the council, either through a majority or unanimously;
-- Proposals submitted as part of the enactment of a prior referendum;
+3. Proposals submitted as part of the enactment of a prior referendum;
-- Emergency proposals submitted by the Technical Committee and approved by the Council.
+4. Emergency proposals submitted by the Technical Committee and approved by the Council.

 All referenda have an *enactment delay* associated with them.
 This is the period between the referendum ending and, assuming the proposal was approved, the changes being enacted.